sphinx-doc/sphinx/doc/web/quickstart.rst

 Integrating Sphinx Documents Into Your Webapp
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that you have the data, it's time to use it for something useful.
+Now that you have the data, it's time to do something useful with it.
 Start off by creating a :class:`~sphinx.websupport.WebSupport` object
 for your application::